linkcd/blog-hexo/source/_posts/Step-by-step-on-Data-lineage-solution-design.md

 	1. Find the transaction that contains the hash value for that message from DLT
 	2. By check the transaction's metadata, Bob can check the author and timestampe.
 	3. By check the hash value from that transaction, Bob can verify the message content is not tampered.
-4. Also, it is impossible for Alice wanna replace a old hash value.
+4. Also, it is impossible for Alice want to replace an old hash value.
 So Bob is protected from an immutable history.

 # Data Lineage